 Hosting the server for longer than we are already so doing would be legally precarious; hosting it indefinitely would be, by all interpretations, downright illegal.

 Will LC’s old staff remake a server similar to LockedCraft? (using different assets, different branding, etc.)

-Simply put, there are not enough staff who are still interested in the administration of a MineCraft server to successfully run a server (be that a remake of LC or otherwise); we are quite content with our lives and express absolutely zero interest in creating such a server in the first place.
-If we were to sponsor a quasi-official server, a majority of staff-members required for the technical and logistical administration of such a community would need to be freshly recruited.
+Simply put, there are not enough staff who are still interested in the administration of a MineCraft server to successfully run one (be that a remake of LC or otherwise); we are quite content with our lives and express absolutely zero interest in creating such a server in the first place.
+If we were to sponsor a quasi-official server, a majority of the staff-members needed for the technical and logistical administration of such a community would need to be freshly recruited.
 This would be majorly redundant as (when considering the amount of technical and logistical expertise we would otherwise need to recruit) such persons would be more than capable of starting a remake server on their own.
 Therefore, the policy to this regard of the LC staff team is as follows: we have no intention of starting a server as we have instead chosen to encourage the community to start their own.
 To this extent, we are more than willing to provide brief technical expertise to those ask (to the degree of “ask us a question, and we will be more than happy to answer it for you”).

 What can I do?

 If any individuals obtain, host, generate revenue from the operation of, or otherwise make use of exact copies of LC.
 Inc’s corporate property, legally speaking it is a federal liability to your person; it is against international intellectual property laws, it is against federal tax law, and hence determinedly unlawful.
 Accordingly, we highly discourage the creation of an exact copy.
 We will not support, promote, affiliate ourselves with, or allow the promotion of any server that directly copies LC or it’s assets.

 Can I remake LockedCraft or create a similar server?